NeurIPS 2025, San Diego Convention Center (Upper Level Ballroom 6A), December 6th, 2025

 Leonardo de Moura

-Lean FRO & Amazon
+Lean FRO & AWS

 Leo is a Senior Principal Applied Scientist in the Automated Reasoning Group at AWS.
 He is also the Chief Architect of the Lean FRO, a non-profit organization dedicated to driving Lean towards long-term sustainability.
 Before joining AWS, he worked at Microsoft Research and SRI International.
 His research areas are automated reasoning, theorem proving, decision procedures, SAT, and SMT.
 He is the main architect of several automated reasoning tools: Lean, Z3, Yices 1.0, and SAL.
 Leo's work in automated reasoning has been acknowledged with a series of prestigious awards, including the CAV, Haifa, and Herbrand awards, as well as the Programming Languages Software Award by the ACM.
 Leo's work has also been reported in the New York Times and many popular science magazines such as Wired, Quanta, and Nature News.